Personal Coaching Counseling, and Psychotherapy for Seniors: Which One Is Best for You

 A personal coach knows the right questions to ask to get to the bottom of the problem(s) you’re having.
 This helps you get a better view of what you’re dealing with, so you’re able to come up with solutions.
 Your personal coach will never tell you to do this or do that.
 A personal coach guides you to come up with your own solutions.
 He or she may provide suggestions.
 But ultimately, you’re the one who will decide the best course of action.

 Continued Support During Transitions

-The Length of Personal Consulting
+The Length of Personal Coaching for Seniors

-Scheduling a Personal Consulting Session
+Scheduling a Personal Coaching Session

-First time clients receive a limited time special introductory price: $49 for a half hour.
+First-time clients receive a limited-time special introductory price: $49 for a half-hour.